 Not only will this enable you to wake up and instantly have something to do in the mornings, but it is the main way to actually learn how to lucid dream.
 It’s training your mind to be more involved with your dreams, instead of just forgetting them and sleeping through the fog.
 Here’s some benefits of keeping a dream diary.

-You can use the entries to decode and translate your dreams.
-For more, see – Dream Interpretation.
+- You can use the entries to decode and translate your dream symbols and what they mean.

 How to Keep a Dream Journal